ahbnr/SemanticJavaDebugger/README.md

 * Git version 2.28.3

 One of the core components of `sjdb` is `jdi2owl` which has been factored out into a separate repository.
-Its integrated into this repository as a git submodule and can be downloaded simply by running the following command:
+It has been integrated into this repository as a git submodule and can be downloaded simply by running the following script:

 ```sh
 ./fetch-libs.sh